Nearshoring vs. Offshoring: The importance of buffer stocks for flexible production processes – Image: Xpert.Digital

 Market presence

-Offshoring offers the opportunity to open up new markets and strengthen your global presence.
+Offshoring offers the opportunity to tap into new markets and strengthen global presence.

 Disadvantages of offshoring